 40620 Calle Contento // 951-676-8231

 Panoramic views from the winery’s Pinnacle Restaurant are simply stunning.
-Indoor and outdoor patio seating along with their Mediterranean-inspired cuisine make for a magnificent dining experience.
+Indoor and outdoor patio seating along with their Mediterranean-inspired cuisine make for a unique dining experience.

 Crispy Brussels Sprouts are one of the crowd favorites here, prepared with sliced almonds, goat cheese crumbles, dried cranberries, and finished with a fried egg and hibiscus drizzle.
 I’ve always avoided the “egg” concept topping an entree, but this dish definitely converted me.